abdelrahman167565/AbdelrahmanAmer/README.md

 - 🔭 I’m currently working as ADF developer & implementation specialist in Ithmaar integrated solutions
 - 🌱 I’m currently learning React & .Net core
-- 👯 I’m looking to collaborate on mobile developing
+- 👯 I’m looking to for a positing as a Software Engineer
 - 📫 How to reach me: abdelrahman.amer1999@gmail.com